What to Expect When Taking Your First AP Exam

 Put Together a Study Plan

 Start by reviewing your syllabus and course materials.
 Review and continue building your knowledge of course content and skills by watching AP Daily videos in AP Classroom.
 These short videos cover all the content and skills that will be assessed on your AP Exam.
-You can also use AP Daily: Practice Sessions, a new video series focused on practicing FRQs (free-response questions) and MCQs (multiple-choice questions).
-Two sets of video recordings will be released—the first set on April 17 and the second set on April 24.
-Both sets of videos will be posted on YouTube and in AP Classroom and can be watched at any time.
+You can also use AP Daily: Practice Sessions, a video series focused on practicing FRQs (free-response questions) and MCQs (multiple-choice questions).
+New videos will be released on April 22.
+All videos will be posted on YouTube and in AP Classroom and can be watched at any time.
 Check out more free resources to help you prepare.